- Privacy Act 1988 (Cth)

 THE KIND OF PERSONAL INFORMATION WE COLLECT AND HOLD

 Many of our church services & conference meetings are recorded.
-Testimonials, baptism services and leadership meetings are further examples of recordings that may be made by INC churches.
+Testimonials, baptism services and leadership meetings are further examples of recordings that may be made by INC churches and ministries.

-Images of people attending and participating in our services &/or conferences, or other recordings, for example as above, may be used or shown in part for promotional purposes, resource material and commercial activities.
+Images of people attending and participating in our services and/or conferences, or other recordings, for example as above, may be used or shown in part for promotional purposes, resource material and commercial activities.

 HOW WE COLLECT AND HOLD PERSONAL INFORMATION